kailash-manasarovar/statement/docs/timeline/2024/april.md

 ## Paqui account

-- Another fake account with a very threatening picture of Paqui (as a younger person) on it appears on Twitter.
+- The fake account with a very threatening picture of Paqui (as a younger person) appears again on Twitter.

 ![Paqui](../../content/images/fake-accounts/paqui1.png){width=65%}